AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-markdown-topic.md

     >![NOTE]
     >
     > As an administrator, you can also choose to view the list of files by filenames in the tabs.
-View [User preferences](/intro-home-page.md#user-preferences) for details.
+View [User preferences](./intro-home-page.md#user-preferences) for details.
 * **Save all**: Saves the changes you have made in all opened topics.
 If you have multiple topics opened in the Editor, selecting **Save all** or pressing `Crtl+S` shortcut keys saves all documents in one click.
 You do not have to individually save each document.
 * **AI Assistant**: [AI-powered Smart Help](./ai-based-smart-help.md) feature that helps you find relevant content from the Adobe Experience Manager Guides Documentation.
-* **More actions**: Allows you to navigate to the **Assets UI** and **Settings**.
+* **More actions**: Allows you to navigate to the **Assets UI**.
+As an administrator, you also get an option to navigate to the **Settings** page.
+Learn how to work with [settings](./web-editor-features.md#main-toolbar) or editor settings.
 * **Expand view**: Allows you to expand the page view using the **Expand** icon.
 In this view, the header bar is hidden, maximizing the content space.
 To return to the standard view, use the **Exit the expanded view** icon.

-### Main toolbar
+### Secondary toolbar

-The main toolbar is located just below the top-header.
-Features available in the main toolbar are explained as follows:
+The secondary toolbar is located just below the main toolbar.
+Features available in the secondary toolbar are explained as follows:

  ![](images/markdown-main-toolbar.png){width="550" align="left"}